tgregory98/Mechanical-schema-conceptualisation/README.md

 2. Convert the output to .csv format
 3. Import the .csv into the Neo4j database with Cypher
 4. Build the graph representing the desired schema
+5. Make the graph readable, relevant and visually intuitive
 #### builders.py file
 The main script responsible for querying and building the intial graphs.
 This script currently also does a bit of enriching with the method cypher_query_set_gen.
 This enriching method should eventually be moved to enrichers.py.
 #### cleaners.py file